Here, we’ll take a look at the key points to consider when drafting a fitness program for clients.

-That need is also going to have to be considered as you build up John through an exercise program that will eventually allow him to run a half-marathon.
+That need must also be considered as you build up John through an exercise program that will eventually allow him to run a half-marathon.

-As another example, John might not be overweight but could have terrible mobility in his joints.
+As another example, John might not be overweight but could have terrible joint mobility.

 That’s another need that will have to be addressed for him to reach his goals.